 l· lousing Program Progress?
 Continue/Modify/Delete Annually, churches coordinated to provide a rotating Warming Center during winter months for adults experiencing homelessness, regardless of race, creed, or religion, to have a safe refuge for people who need a place to stay in Livermore.
 In 2020, due to COVID-19, the annual Warming Center did not occur due to safety precautions.
 City staff coordinated with the faith-based community and providers to continue the Warming Center in 2021-2022.
 During and after the COVID-19 Shelter-in-Place Order, the City continued to partner with two faith communities for showers and laundry services.
 In FY 2019-2020, Asbury Church provided 2,500 showers and 815 loads of laundry to Livermore unsheltered residents. community to identify locations for a Homeless Safe Parking Program.
-1 e Homeless Street Outreach (HSO) Team homeless individuals to resources.
-Ongoing; monthly oversight and coordination Police Department, Community & Economic Development Department General Fund n/a This program is ongoing.
+Support the efforts of the Homeless Street Outreach (HSO) Team to proactively connect homeless individuals to resources.
+Timeframe: Ongoing; monthly oversight and coordination Responsible Agency: Police Department, Community & Economic Development Department Funding: General Fund Quantified Objectives: n/a This program is ongoing.
 In FY 2019-2020 CityServe provided 400 referrals to benefits, and during the planning period, the Homeless Outreach Team engaged with or provided case management to 684 individuals.
 The City plans that Bay Area Community Health will provide a Street Medical Team to provide medical services to unsheltered Livermore residents.
 Amend and continue.

 ı Housing Program Progress?
 Continue/Modify/Delete GOAL 4: PRESERVATION ON AND IMPROVEMENT OF AFFORDABL E HOUSING Policy 4.1: Improve th he quality of existing affordable housin g.
 Program 4.1.1 Minor Home Repair Program households and occup rehabilitation grants to lower income bants of mobile homes to cover the cost is plumbing, weather stripping, electrical improvements.
 This program is ongoing.
 During the planning period, the City worked with Habitat for Humanity to assist at least 19 homeowners with grants and loans to cover code Incorporate into other programs and delete.
 Timeframe: Ongoing; through identification of applicants through Neighborhood Preservation contacts and requests for assistance violations, health and safety repair items, and general maintenance issues.
-Responsible Agency: Community & Economic Development Department Funding: CDBG, HOME, Affordable Housing Fund Quantified Objectives: Assistance to 24-32 owners of mobile home units and 6-8 lower income households annually the program through the City's website, mailings, and brochures distributed at local agencies.
+Responsible Agency: Funding: Community & Economic Development Department CDBG, HOME, Affordable Housing ronding.
+Fund Quantified Objectives: Assistance to 24-32 owners of mobile home units and 6-8 lower income households annually the program through the City's website, mailings, and brochures distributed at local agencies.
 This program is ongoing.
 Incorporate into other programs and delete.
-Timeframe: Responsible Agency: Ongoing Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Program 4.1.2 Owner -Occupied Housing Rehabilitation Loc n Program deferred payment lo electrical, plumbing), ower income households in the form of cans for major repairs (roof, furnace, or for installation of wheelchair ramps, or security/safety devices in housing and disabled.
-2015 through 2022 Community & Economic Development Department This program is ongoing.
+Timeframe: Responsible Agency: Funding: Ongoing Community & Economic Development Department General Fund Quantified Objectives: Program 4 1 2 Owner r-Occupied Housing Rehabilitation Loc ın Program Provide assistance to lower income households in the form of deferred payment loans for major repairs (roof, furnace, electrical, plumbing), or for installation of wheelchair ramps, support rail systems, or security/safety devices in housing occupied by elderly and disabled.
+Timeframe: 2015 through 2022 Responsible Agency: Community & Economic Development Department This program is ongoing.
 The City revised the program guidelines and corresponding loan and grant documents to align with funding sources during the Fiscal Year 2018-19.
 During the planning period, the City and Habitat for Humanity provided at least 15 low-income residents assistance with home repairs.
 Incorporate into other programs and delete.